harshithareddy888/PortifolioProjects/README.md

   Explored a COVID-19 dataset using advanced SQL queries (joins, aggregations, CTEs) to uncover patterns in cases, deaths, and trends.
 - **Customer Call List Cleaning**
   Cleaned and prepared a customer call list dataset in SQL, handling nulls, duplicates, and formatting issues for analysis.

+## 🔹 Tableau
+- **COVID Dashboard**
+  Built an interactive Tableau dashboard using the COVID dataset previously explored in SQL.
+Showcased global and regional trends in cases and deaths.
+- **Housing Data Dashboard**
+  Created a visualization project on housing data (using pandas for preprocessing) to analyze pricing, sales, and market patterns.